Daily Mail brings anti-monopoly lawsuit against Google - Press Gazette

 The Daily Mail has filed an anti-monopoly lawsuit against Google in the US, accusing the tech giant of “punishing publishers that do not submit to its practices” and effectively rigging ad auctions.

-Mail parent company Associated Newspapers Ltd and its US subsidiary Mail Media Inc, which runs dailymail.com, has brought the claim against Google and its parent company Alphabet to the US District Court in New York.
+Mail parent company Associated Newspapers Ltd and its US subsidiary Mail Media Inc, which runs dailymail.com, has brought the claim against Google and its parent company Alphabet at the US District Court in New York.

 The Mail group launched Mail Online in 2003, publishing at dailymail.co.uk, before expanding to the US in 2011 with dailymail.com where it is known simply as Daily Mail and operates out of New York City.